thijssnelleman/CostOfReproducibility/AAAI/2024/reviews/Rethinking the Development of Large Language Models from the Causal Perspective: A Legal Text Prediction Case Study.md

 [2]

-(1/2)
+(2/2)

 The authors use two data sets with clear descriptions and explanations, citations and statistics.
-The first data set has a download link to it in the implementation documentation, it is unclear whether the second one is (publicly) available.
+The first data set (ECtHR) has a download link to it in the implementation documentation, it is implied that the second one is (publicly) available but is not linked.

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_